 IBM Product Packaging: IBM directly procure paper and paper/wood-based packaging materials warranted by our suppliers as being sourced from sustainably managed forests.
-An estimated 2% of the total spend on office cut sheet paper has 50% or greater post consumer recycled content.
 Packaging materials used for IBM logo products, for example, plastics, corrugated cardboard and much of the metal has some recycled sources.
 For example, soft plastic materials have up to 15% recycled sources.
-Paper and cardboard have up to 50% recycled materials.
+Paper and cardboard packaging materials have from 20% up to 50% recycled content.